SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you. How We Work.

-A vehicle registration certificate is a state-issued document that proves your car is legally permitted to be driven on public roads.
+A vehicle registration certificate is a state-issued document that proves your car is permitted to operate on public roads.
 Unlike your title (which establishes ownership), registration shows you’ve paid required taxes and fees, met safety standards, and complied with local regulations.

 From a seller’s perspective, registration matters because: